retest/gui-state-machine-api/README.md

 The same action might lead from one single state to different states since the states do not capture the whole program behavior.
 This makes the finite automaton nondeterministic.

 The NFA is based on the UI model from ["Search-Based System Testing: High Coverage, No False Alarms"](http://www.specmate.org/papers/2012-07-Search-basedSystemTesting-HighCoverageNoFalseAlarms.pdf) (section "4.5 UI Model").
-Originally, it has been used together with a genetic algorithm for search-based system testing, where it served two purposes:
+Originally, it has been used together with a genetic algorithm for search-based system testing, where it served three purposes:

 1. Population initialization: to give precedence to unexplored actions.
+2. Mutation: to insert unexplored actions.
-2. Mutation: to repair test cases.
+3. Mutation: to repair test cases which became invalid by the mutation.

 ## Concurrency